ApolloTang/mynote--misc/things-2-memorize-content/dev-basics/ide-vsCode/vscode--setting-and-configuration.md

 [Cmd-Shift-p]

-phrase: "Preferences: Open User Settings (JSON)"
+type: "Preferences: Open User Settings (JSON)"

 #### GUI:

-Click on the `gear icon` on the bottom-left corner of the window, select `Settings` then you can search the setting.
-For example type `window.openFilesInNewWindow`
+1. Click on the `gear icon` on the bottom-left corner of the window
+2. select `Settings`
+3. search the setting, for example type `window.openFilesInNewWindow`